haniyamahnoor/zameen-eda-project/README.md

 Install the required libraries

-Open the notebook in Jupyter or Colab
+Open the notebook in Colab

 Run all cells in sequence to reproduce the analysis